MarwanSultan/dev_sec_ops_pipeline_containerized_test_framework/README.md

-# DevSecOps Pipeline Best Practices
+# DevSecOps Pipeline Containerized Test Framework

 This repository demonstrates a simple and effective DevSecOps pipeline that integrates security into every stage of the CI/CD process.